ShivangeeRajput/Gratitude/README.md

-## Gratitude - A Self-Care Companion App
+## Introducing GRATITUDE - Your Self-Care Companion App
 - Gratitude is a personalized self-care app designed to help users build a habit of gratitude, mindfulness, and journaling through an engaging onboarding experience and personalized content.
 Built using modern Android development practices.

 ## Key Features  -